thumun/Project3-CUDA-Path-Tracer/README.md

 :-------------------------:|
 <img width="400" height="400" alt="refractive" src="https://github.com/user-attachments/assets/4f7e9bf0-7cdc-46c8-b133-aef613164e9c" /> |

-- Refractive: Finally, we have the refractive or glass-like material!
+**Refractive**: Finally, we have the refractive or glass-like material!
 This utilizes Snell's law where we want to look at the angles formed based on the refracted ray and the normal (like in the diagram below).
-Then we use (FINISH EXPLANATION..)
+Then we use these angles along with the index of refraction (dependent on the materials the ray is going through) to figure out how the ray is refracted through the material.

 ADD DIAGRAM!!